studer-raimann/Certificate/README.md

 ## Patches

 The following classes/methods need to be patched in order for the plugin to work correctly.
-Most likely these patches will be in the ILIAS core one day, which will remove depending on modified core files for this module.
+Most likely these patches will be part of the ILIAS core in future ILIAS versions.

 ### /Modules/Course/classes/class.ilCourseParticipants.php